sohilp2/Twitter-News-article-Recommendation/README.md

 [Interactive Vizualization of Topic model for Cluster 2](https://htmlpreview.github.io/?https://github.com/jayshah5696/News_article_recommendation/blob/master/lda.html)

+To use the visualization tool, click a circle in the left panel to select a topic, and the bar chart in the right panel will display the 30 most relevant terms for the selected topic, where we define the relevance of a term to a topic, given a weight parameter, 0 ≤ λ ≤ 1, as λ log(p(term | topic)) + (1 - λ) log(p(term | topic)/p(term)).

+The red bars represent the frequency of a term in a given topic, (proportional to p(term | topic)), and the blue bars represent a term's frequency across the entire corpus, (proportional to p(term)).

+Change the value of λ to adjust the term rankings -- small values of λ (near 0) highlight potentially rare, but exclusive terms for the selected topic, and large values of λ (near 1) highlight frequent, but not necessarily exclusive, terms for the selected topic.

+A user study described in our paper suggested that setting λ near 0.6 aids users in topic interpretation, although we expect this to vary across topics and data sets (hence our tool, which allows you to flexiby adjust λ).

 ### 5. Collect and analyze news articles

+We scraped recent news articles from different news channels using **python package : Newspaper3k**.

+They have different categories so we can train our algorithm using all topics.
+And our algorithm can satisfy wide range of topics giving good and similar recommendations.

+Newspaper is a Python module used for extracting and parsing newspaper articles.
+Newspaper use advance algorithms with web scrapping to extract all the useful text from a website.
+It works amazingly well on online newspapers websites.

 ### 6. Get user’s Twitter handle & Recommend news articles

+There are two main types of collaborative filtering: user-based and item-based.
+Note that the two are entirely symmetric (or more precisely the transpose of each other)
+1. **Content-based Filtering**
+  - Based on the tweets of a user, we can identify his or her interests.
+  - Based on the similarity of user’s interests and news article’s content/tags/headlines, we can recommend news articles.
+  - The approach has intuitive appeal: If a user posts  ten tweets having the word “Clinton,” user would probably like future “Clinton”-tagged news articles.
+  - Example- Amazon( Recommendation based on recently viwed items)
+  - Shortcomings of this method:
+    - Since, rare words have large weightage in the algorithm it sometimes degrades the performance.
+    - For example, if a user’s one tweet contains word “election”, he would get recommendation of news articles tagged election as it is a rare word and higher weightage is given to it.

+2. **Collaborative Filtering**
+  - Based on tweets of a user, we can identify a cluster in which user belongs to.
+  - Based on the topics of each cluster, we can recommend news article to a user
+  - For example, If a user tweets about election, he or she can be assigned to a cluster of users who have read and retweeted news articles that our user isn't aware of on the topic of election and we can recommend it to a user
+Example - Amazon (Customer who bought this item also bought)
+Shortcoming:
+ this approach fails at recommending newly-published, unexplored articles: articles that are relevant to groups of readers but hadn’t yet been read by any reader in that group.